tysonmote/cf-exception-notifier-js/README.md

 Options
 -------

-`CF.StacktraceNotifier` accepts the following options.
+`CF.ExceptionNotifier` accepts the following options.
 All options are, err, optional.

 *   `url`: URL to `POST` exceptions to.
 Default: `"/js_exceptions"`